Climate change in the Netherlands

-Climate change in the Netherlands is already affecting the country.
+The Netherlands is already affected by climate change.
 The average temperature in the Netherlands rose by more than 2 °C from 1901 to 2020.
 Climate change has resulted in increased frequency of droughts and heatwaves.
 Because significant portions of the Netherlands have been reclaimed from the sea or otherwise are very near sea level, the Netherlands is very vulnerable to sea level rise.

-The Netherlands has the fourth largest CO2 emissions per capita of the European Union.
+The Netherlands has the fourth largest greenhouse gas emissions per capita of the European Union, in part due to the large number of cows.
 The Dutch government has set goals to lower emissions in the next few decades.
 The Dutch response to climate change is driven by a number of unique factors, including larger green recovery plans by the European Union in the face of the COVID-19 and a climate change litigation case, State of the Netherlands v.
 Urgenda Foundation, which created mandatory climate change mitigation through emissions reductions 25% below 1990 levels.
-At the end of 2018 CO2 emissions were down 15% compared to 1990 levels.
+In 2021 CO2 emissions were down 14% compared to 1990 levels.
 The goal of the Dutch government is to reduce emissions in 2030 by 49%.

 Greenhouse gas emissions

-The Netherlands has the fourth largest CO2 per capita emissions of the European Union.
-The Netherlands is responsible for 0.46% of the worlds CO2 emissions.
-CO2 emissions went down 15% in 2018 comparing to 1990.
+In the Netherlands, scientists consider the continued increasing concentrations of greenhouse gasses in the atmosphere as the main cause of climate change.
+Through the process of global warming, the temperature rises, and as a result, the sea level rises as well.
+In an effort to reduce greenhouse gas emissions, the Dutch government takes mitigation measures and cooperates with non-state actors.
+The Dutch government also takes adaption measures to protect the country against the consequences of climate change.